-Art ‘Portal’ Connects LA With Iraqi Refugees – In Real Time
+Art ‘Portal’ Connects LA With Iraqi Refugees – in Real Time

 After a few minutes, the students said they had to leave to hurry back to class.
 On their way out of the 12-square-meter container, they passed a message on the gold-colored door stenciled in bold black type: “This Gold Container Equipped with Immersive Audiovisual Technology is a portal.
 When you enter, you come face-to-face with someone in a distant portal and can converse as if in the same room.”

-The gold containers are the creation of Brooklyn-based artist, law school student, and former Washington Post reporter Amar Bakshi.
+The gold containers are the creation of Brooklyn-based artist, former law school student and Washington Post reporter Amar Bakshi.
 He wandered bleary-eyed around the installation last week, at regular intervals giving interviews to broadcasters, including the local Fox affiliate and CNN.

 Dressed in a loose cream top and black jeans, Bakshi sat at a pink picnic table close to his installation on Thursday morning during a break.
 He scanned his smartphone and registered shock as he learned the United States had just dropped the most powerful conventional weapon in its arsenal, the MOAB or “mother of all bombs,” on a cave complex used by Islamic State militants in Afghanistan.